GECKODocs/Docs/docs/act1.md

 <img alt="Activity Search" src={useBaseUrl('img/activitySearch.png')}/>

 :::tip tip
-Clicking the ✏️icon of the desired task using the search functionality is the quickest way to find and edit a task.
+Clicking the ✏️icon on a specific task, returned using the search functionality is the quickest way to find and edit a task.
 :::